Gears 5 collectibles guide – all collectible and component locations

 Orders from Ketor Skorge

-You’ll eventually come across a massive sheet of ice, together with an Old Derrick Site.
+In the centre of the map, across a massive sheet of ice, there is an Old Derrick Site.
 Look for a yellow flag and stick to the right to find a skeleton trapped underneath a dilapidated machine.
 The orders are next to the skeleton.

 Grindlift Radiator Component

 Head inside the second Derrick site and find a large vehicle towards the back of the cave.
 You’ll eventually come across a yellow panel.
-Interact with it and you’ll face off against some enemies, but make sure you interact with it once more once the fighting is done for your prize.
+Interact with it and you’ll face off against some regular enemies and two Pouncers.
+Once they’re defeated, make sure you interact with it once more for your prize.

 Letter to Momma